Mrlunsuper/WordPress-Plugin-Boilerplate/README.md

 plugin_db_password=$plugin_slug
 ```

-Then this block of commands will take care of most of the downloading and renaming.
+Then this block of commands will take care of most of the downloading:

 ```
 git clone https://github.com/BrianHenryIE/WordPress-Plugin-Boilerplate.git